mikependon/RepoDB.NET/_posts/2020-04-07-repodb-remains-on-top.md

 The actual result can be found [here](https://github.com/FransBouma/RawDataAccessBencher/blob/ac9310c0992dd3a9ed4ffdd01a4bee18bef2fb40/Results/20200410_netcore31.txt#L113).

 The reason to this is the update at `v1.10.x`.
 There is a feature that has been introduced to RepoDb that needs to be executed in every calls to [ExecuteQuery](/operation/executequery) method.
 This would affect both the INDIVIDUAL and SET fetches.
-However, the library is fast enough when converting big chunk of records, then the effects to SET fetches is not that much.
+However, the library is fast enough when converting big chunk of records, the effect to SET fetches is not that much.